 He later added on Good Morning America: “This is just a perfect follow-up to Bohemian Rhapsody,” the Queen biopic which saw him win his first Oscar in February 2019.
 “Going from one iconic Brit to an iconic British franchise.”

 Malek has also revealed that he sought reassurance from director Cary Fukunaga that his character wouldn’t be portrayed as an Arabic-speaking terrorist.

 “It’s a great character and I’m very excited,” he told the Mirror.
 “But that was one thing that I discussed with Cary.
 I said, ‘We cannot identify him with any act of terrorism reflecting an ideology or a religion.
 That’s not something I would entertain, so if that is why I am your choice then you can count me out’.
 But that was clearly not his vision.
 So he’s a very different kind of terrorist.”

 Alongside Malek are a host of famous names.
-Ana de Armas will play an enigmatic gun-toting character named Paloma, while Captain Marvel’s breakout star Lashana Lynch has joined as a character called Nomi, who will reportedly get the code name 007 after Bond retires.
+Ana de Armas plays an enigmatic gun-toting character named Paloma, while Captain Marvel’s breakout star Lashana Lynch stars as a character called Nomi, who reportedly gets the code name 007 after Bond retires.

 In an interview with Tech Radar, Lynch said that No Time To Die fixes the problematic depiction of female characters that James Bond films have suffered in the past.